Advocating for better cycling facilities can take a number of different forms. Everyone can be involved! Here are a few ways:

 Date: 31st May, 2023

 Note: This was a 'soft' opening.
 Some of the access points are still not open.
-There are some diversions in place.
-Sections of the path will be closed while overhead cabling is installed and tensioned.
+There are some diversions in place and other ongoing works.

-Location: Cooks River Shared Path Canterbury Rd underpass.
+Location: The Canterbury Rd underpass on the Cooks River Shared Path is closed for upgrading.
+Detour in place.
 See position on Google Maps.

 Reason: Underpass upgrade by Canterbury Bankstown Council.